Training of Mental Health Professionals

 Training Opportunities

-The Counseling Center has offered training opportunities for 20+ years.
+The University of Alabama Counseling Center (UACC) has offered training opportunities for 20+ years.
 Our staff consists of psychologists, licensed professional counselors, and social workers.
 The counseling center has an overall philosophy of viewing clients through a developmental lens rather than a medical, deficit-based model common in many settings.
 The Counseling Center also operates within a time-limited model of service delivery, though there is the opportunity for a trainee to work with clients across the academic year.
 Our clinical supervisors operate with varied theoretical orientations and there is no single theoretical orientation that predominates or is required.

-We routinely offer training placements for students pursuing degrees in Clinical Psychology, Master’s in Social Work, and Counselor Education.
+We routinely offer training placements for students pursuing degrees in Clinical Psychology, Masters in Social Work, and Counselor Education.
 These degree paths lead to professional credentialing as a Psychologist, Social Worker, and Licensed Professional Counselor, respectively.

 Training Experience

-The training year begins in the Fall Semester and goes through the Spring Semester.
-Some students may have the opportunity to continue during the summer but this is not guaranteed.
-Individual therapy represents the primary focus of this site, though there are sometimes limited opportunities to engage in outreach programming and/or facilitate group therapy.
-Throughout the course of the training year, trainees are exposed to a variety of presenting concerns.
+Individual therapy represents the primary clinical focus of this site, though there are sometimes limited opportunities to engage in outreach programming and/or facilitate group therapy.
+Throughout the training year, trainees are exposed to a variety of presenting concerns.
 Adjustment, mood, and anxiety disorders are among the most common presenting concerns seen at the Center.

 Each trainee will be assigned an individual supervisor who is credentialed and licensed in their field.
 The training supervisor will serve as the trainee’s direct supervisor.
 The training supervisor will oversee all clinical work of the trainee.